buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_DistributionBoardTypeDistributionFrame.md

 # Pset_DistributionBoardTypeDistributionFrame

-Properties for _IfcDistributionBoard_ with PredefinedType DISTRIBUTIONFRAME.
+Properties for _IfcDistributionBoard_ with PredefinedType DISTRIBUTIONFRAME.<!-- end of definition -->